WordPress is often the target of attacks by hackers, due to its global popularity.

 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

-As you can see, WordPress security is of the utmost importance if you run a WordPress site.
+As you can see, website security is of the utmost importance if you run a WordPress site.
 Hopefully, the information in this article will help keep your WordPress site protected from brute-force attacks.
-If you need any further help or assistance with WordPress security, please consult a professional WordPress security specialist, or search for a WordPress technical provider in our WordPress Services Directory.
+If you need any further help or assistance with WordPress security, please seek help from a professional WordPress security specialist, or search for a professional WordPress service provider in our WordPress Services Directory.

-We also recommend subscribing to WPCompendium.org to be notified whenever we publish new articles on WordPress security and tutorials about new WordPress security plugins.
+We also recommend subscribing to WPCompendium.org to be notified when we publish new tips on WordPress security and tutorials about WordPress security plugins and solutions.